tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 Due to the possibility of an ACK message for a KeyUpdate being lost and thereby preventing the sender of the KeyUpdate from updating its keying material, receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.
+After successfully decrypting a message using the new keys, receivers MUST close the previous receive epoch once it is no longer needed for reordering or retransmission processing, as described in {{seq-and-epoch}}.
+Extensions that define a different key update state machine, such as Extended Key Update {{?I-D.ietf-tls-extended-key-update}}, are responsible for defining the receive epoch retention and closure points for that state machine.

 {{dtls-key-update}} shows an example exchange illustrating that successful ACK processing updates the keys of the KeyUpdate message sender, which is